Channel Islands Pet Passport & Import Regulations

 Unless otherwise stated, the regulations below apply to domestic dogs, cats and ferrets including service and emotional support dogs and cats.
 Owners of other pets should refer to item 12.

-For owners of pets entering the European Union (EU) or its territories from the United Kingdom (UK): as of March 29, 2019, if there is no ratified deal between the UK and EU and if the EU classifies the UK as a non-listed (high-rabies) country, then a titer test will be required in advance of travel to the EU. (see step #3) No changes in regulations are expected for pets being imported to the UK.
+For owners of pets entering the European Union (EU) or its territories from the United Kingdom (UK): as of January 31, 2020, if there is no ratified deal between the UK and EU and if the EU classifies the UK as a non-listed (high-rabies) country, then a titer test will be required in advance of travel to the EU. (see step #3) No changes in regulations are expected for pets being imported to the Channel Islands via the United Kingdom.

 To enter the Channel Islands, your pet must first be microchipped with an ISO 11784 pet microchip that is a 15 digit and non-encrypted.
 If your pet's microchip is not ISO 11784 compliant, you can bring your own microchip scanner.